- What are Great Bear’s hours of operation?

 Great Bear Ski Valley recommends that for safety reasons, pregnant women and children aged 4 and under or under 42 inches tall do not tube.
 All tubers must purchase a tube ticket and only one person is allowed per tube.
 The use of helmets is also recommended, but not required.
 Rental helmets are $10 at Guest Services.

 - Does Great Bear have lockers?

 Lockers are available in the rental shop for $4 a day.
-There is also a bag room located near Guest Services where guests may store items during the day at their own risk.
-Great Bear recommends guests leave valuable items at home or in their car.
+Otherwise, Great Bear asks guests leave items at home or in their car.

 - Does a parent or guardian have to sign the rental form for participants under the age of 18?